Rajat-XR/Apps/README.md

 # Apps
 - 🔐 Google Password Manager (Passwords)
 - 🍎 iCloud for Android
-- More Apps to come.
-Stay tuned!!
+- ⏳ More Apps to come...